lxndrrud/nvchad-nvim-config/README.md

+# My NvChad config.

+Just added Node.JS debugging config and some UI defaults.

-# My NvChad config, must be used with NvChad core folders.
+Must be used with NvChad core folders.
 This repo should be named as 'custom'.

-Just added Node.JS debugging options and some UI defaults.